 Do NOT Remove an Impaled Object

 If your pet becomes impaled on a stick or fence post, with an arrow or sharp object, or even a fishing lure or porcupine quills, DO NOT REMOVE: this can lead to further internal organ damage and uncontrollable hemorrhaging.
-If you end up doing this for someone else’s pet and their pet sustains significant damages it could lead to a medical malpractice lawsuit.
-If you end up in this kind of situation, you need to talk to a professional similar to The Keating Firm LTD. Instead, remove the object from its source rather than remove the pet from the object when possible (I.e. take the fence post with the dog still on it).
+If you end up doing this for someone else's pet and their pet sustains significant damages it could lead to a medical malpractice lawsuit.
+Instead, remove the object from its source rather than remove the pet from the object when possible (I.e. take the fence post with the dog still on it).
 Stabilize foreign objects using towels, blankets,or tape if feasible to prevent migration during transport.

 Comorbidities and subsequent death are often related to events following the injury and not to the initial trauma itself - one example is hypothermia.
 Hypothermia in trauma patients is common due to shifts in blood flow and blood loss.
 Keep your pet warm (not hot) with dry blankets, plastic tarp, and a heated cab during transport.
 Pets that maintain normal body temperature despite injury have a better chance of survival in most scenarios.